jozefg/blog/posts/2013-08-23-leaving-go.markdown

 a very real world problem.
 I haven't used Go for a project with 10 or 20 people but I suspect it would scale wonderfully.

 On the squishier side, Go's community is reasonably friendly.
-No newbie's got their heads bitten off as far as I could see.
+No newbies got their heads bitten off as far as I could see.

 ## Go, The Not So Good